Vanguard TV-3: Launch vehicle

 Vanguard TV-3 utilized the three-stage Vanguard designed to send the satellite into orbit around the Earth.
 The fins were removed from the rocket as a way to reduce the drag and instead, the launch motor was mounted in gimbals which allowed it to pivot and direct its thrust for steering.
 The second and third stages of the rocket were also gimballed.

 Launch

-At launch on 6 December 1957 at 16:44:35 GMT at the Atlantic Missile Range in Cape Canaveral, Florida, the booster ignited and began to rise but about 2 seconds after liftoff, after rising about a meter, the rocket lost thrust and began to settle back down to the launch pad.
+At launch on 6 December 1957 at 16:44:35 GMT at the Atlantic Missile Range in Cape Canaveral, Florida, the booster ignited and began to rise but about 2 seconds after liftoff, after rising about a meter (3 feet), the rocket lost thrust and began to settle back down to the launch pad.
 As it settled against the launch pad the fuel tanks ruptured and exploded, destroying the rocket and severely damaging the launch pad.
 The Vanguard satellite was thrown clear and landed on the ground a short distance away with its transmitters still sending out a beacon signal.
 The satellite was damaged, however, and could not be reused.
 It is now on display at the Smithsonian Air and Space Museum.